 Winter Sentence Writing

-As Winter comes, we are getting better and better at writing sentences.
-I like to keep this center as new and exciting as possible, but stay predictable for student success.
+As we enter a different season, we can swap out the word cards.
+I like to keep this writing center activity as fresh and exciting as possible, without giving up the predictable nature that is needed for student success.
 Each month, kindergarten friends practice writing complete sentences that are thematically linked to what we are learning or perhaps what we are focused on.
-New sentence starters and seasonal picture cards are added each month.
+These sentence starters and seasonal picture cards are added each month and as the year progresses, students begin to write complex sentences.

-I love having the option to add in an emergent reader, either to the center for students to complete if they get finished with their sentence writing, or to use some other time during our day for extra practice.
+I love having the option to add this book either to the center for students to complete if they get finished with their sentence writing, or to use some other time during our day for extra practice.

 Are you looking for more Kindergarten Activities?